bashforgo/advent-of-code/2016/05/task.md

 \--- Part Two ---
 -----------------

-As the door slides open, you are presented with a second door that uses a slightly more inspired security mechanism.
+As the door slides open, you are presented with a second door that uses a slightly more <span title="This one says 'WOPR' in block letters.">inspired</span> security mechanism.
 Clearly unimpressed by the last version (in what movie is the password decrypted _in order_?!), the Easter Bunny engineers have worked out [a better solution](https://www.youtube.com/watch?v=NHWjlCaIrQo&t=25).

 Instead of simply filling in the password from left to right, the hash now also indicates the _position_ within the password to fill.
 You still look for hashes that begin with five zeroes; however, now, the _sixth_ character represents the _position_ (`0`\-`7`), and the _seventh_ character is the character to put in that position.